Anders Jahre: Shipping career

 Jahre became involved in the whaling industry, and he founded the whaling company A/S Kosmos in 1928, operating out of Sandefjord.
 He also established Jahres Kjemiske Fabrikker, a processor of whale blubber, as well as establishing a passenger ferry line between Oslo and Kiel.

 In 1939 Pankos Operating Company SA was incorporated as a Panamanian corporation.
 Throughout his lifetime, Jahre steadfastly maintained that he had no ownership interest in Pankos and other foreign companies.
 Only after his death was it established that Jahre had controlled these entities from incorporation, and that from the 1950s onward he had been the sole owner.
 During the 1950s the Norwegian authorities commenced an investigation of Jahre's connections to Pankos and subsidiaries.
 In response and in order to conceal his ownership interest, Jahre claimed that these companies were owned by Aristotle Onassis.
 The investigation was put on hold when Jahre suggested that it might be possible for Norwegian companies controlled by Jahre to purchase the companies' floating assets from Onassis at market price.
 Such ships would in that manner become Norwegian-flagged vessels, a goal that at the time was considered important by the Norwegian authorities.
 This solution was accepted and as a result large sums were transferred abroad to companies ostensibly owned by Onassis.
 The net result of the transaction, however, was that the cash generated by the sale of the ships was consolidated with Pankos's other assets and became a part of the capital of Jahre's hidden foreign fortune – a fortune that grew substantially in the years thereafter.

 To conceal his connection with Pankos, Jahre secretly changed the name of the company in 1958 to Continental Trust Company (CTC).
 A further step intended to counter speculations regarding Jahre's ownership of CTC was taken in 1976, when the shares of the company were transferred to a Bahamian (later Caymanian) trust called Continental Foundation.

+Jahre resigned as CEO of Kosmos in 1978, and appointed his partner Bjørn Bettum to the role.